By: Drew Goldberg

 I can’t wait to do it again!

 Have you traveled to Switzerland?
-What was your experience?
+Share your story with the Frayed Passport community!

 Hello!
 My name is Drew Goldberg.
 I recently graduated from the University of Wisconsin-Madison, where I double-majored in economics and entrepreneurship.
 In the Spring of 2012, I studied abroad in Prague, Czech Republic, where I had the wonderful opportunity to travel all over Europe.
 Now, I am living and teaching English in South Korea.
 It has been an incredible experience so far and I am looking forward to traveling all over Asia!
 To date, I have been to 40 countries, 44 U.S. states and I speak English, Spanish, Czech (conversational) and Korean (conversational).